Criteria and Expectations

 - IP and commercialisation rights and activities will be negotiated in good faith if and when necessary as the project progresses.

 - Expenditure of funds will only be approved for Scheduled activities – refer to item 5.
-Any unanticipated variation must be agreed by the COO of MIME.
+Any unanticipated variation must be agreed by the Program Manager of MIME.

 - Teams will be required to present at and participate in the Annual MIME Seed Fund Showcase.